New Blog

 O’Donnell joins a lineup rife with Maddows and Schultzes who have nothing but disdain

-for Christianity and all that is wholesome and lovely.
+for Christianity and everything wholesome and lovely.

 in the midst of Armageddon, is of course specious and purposely misleading.
-He is
+Though Beck is a Mormon, O'Donnell makes no distinctions and is unabashedly attacking Christians and the Christian faith.

 This drives me headlong into the subject of this article and a question which is the goad